 Help your site developers to understand the business ramifications of SEO requests.
 Having each team educate the other as much as possible will lead to greater respect and smoother collaboration.

-A popular global shoe retailer built its site without including the ability to add new content to category pages.
+A popular global shoe retailer built its site without including the ability to add new content to improve SEO for ecommerce category pages.
 Obviously, this meant coordinating a massive development effort to add critical SEO copy needed to outrank competitors.